tabularelf/Libraries-and-the-state-of-prefabs/README.md

 ## For everyone

+I want to first stress that this is a **TEST** and not something officially stable as of yet.
+I would advice not relying on these prefabs in production builds, until I say it's safe.

 Please ensure that you are on at minimal LTS 2026 (`IDE v2026.0.0.16  Runtime v2026.0.0.23`).
 You can see this by looking at the top right.

 No other version will be supported.